Daniel-KM/Omeka-S-module-AdvancedResourceTemplate/README.md

   cannot be removed.
 See below for more details.

-  This value can be a simple string (to store a literal), or a json, formatted as the omeka api, to pass a value with a specific type:
+  This value can be a simple string (to store a literal), or a json, formatted as the omeka api, to pass a value with a specific type (see below for more details):

   ```json
   {